Sergey Ivanovich Gusev: Early career

-Yakov Davidovich Drabkin was born on January 1, 1874, in Sapozhok, Ryazan Governorate, in the Russian Empire.
+Yakov Davidovich Drabkin was born on January 1, 1874, in Sapozhok, Ryazan Governorate, in the Russian Empire into a Jewish family.
 He became involved in the revolutionary movement as a schoolboy in Rostov-on-Don, where his family moved in 1887.
 In 1896, as a student at the St Petersburg Institute of Technology, using the alias S.I.Gusev, he joined the League of Struggle for the Emancipation of the Working Class, whose leading figure was Vladimir Lenin.
 In 1899, the police expelled him from St Petersburg, and ordered him to return to Rostov.
 Working full-time as a revolutionary organiser, he recreated the Rostov branch of the RSDLP, which had been destroyed after a wave of arrested in 1899, organised a political demonstration in February 1902, to mark the anniversary of the abolition of Serfdom in Russia, and pulled together scattered groups of student revolutionaries, who met in August 1902 to form the 'South Russian Student Group'.

 In July, Gusev was a delegate to the Second Congress of the RSDLP in Brussels, where he entertained fellow delegates by singing arias from operas in a "magnificent baritone".
 The Belgian ordered him out of the country, but he rejoined the Congress after it shifted to London.
 When the party split into its Bolshevik and Menshevik factions, he joined the Bolsheviks, and he continued to support Lenin when other Bolsheviks wanted to reconcile the two factions.
 In July 1904, he took part in the first unofficial conference of Bolsheviks in Geneva, and was elected to the Bureau of Majoirity Committees, forerunner to the Central Committee of the Communist Party of the Soviet Union.

-In 1904-05, Gusev was secretary of the St Petersburg Bolshevik committee, and was therefore the leading Bolshevik in the capital in the early months of the 1905 Revolution, when he organised elections to the Shidlovsky Commission, which investigated the grievances of industrial workers, overcoming the opposition from 'leftist' members of the Bolshevik committee who advocated boycotting it.
+In 1904–05, Gusev was secretary of the St Petersburg Bolshevik committee, and was therefore the leading Bolshevik in the capital in the early months of the 1905 Revolution, when he organised elections to the Shidlovsky Commission, which investigated the grievances of industrial workers, overcoming the opposition from 'leftist' members of the Bolshevik committee who advocated boycotting it.